A Special Case

 Did Joe’s spirit live on?
 Would it rise up through the earth and clamp its limbs around his neck?

 He didn’t know why, but suddenly he felt a force inside him, a strange unfamiliar force.
 It bubbled up through his chest and out through his throat.
 He wasn’t used to forces, wasn’t used to fury.
-He took a pebble from his pocket and began to rub, began to obliterate the name he hated from all existence.
-White wisps of chalk drifted down to the ground.
+He took a pebble from his pocket and began to rub, began to obliterate the name he hated.
+White wisps of chalk floated to the ground.

 “Oi!
 What are you doing?”